itsmag11/CE7455-Project/modification_semantic_integration/README_semantic_integration.md

 ### Overview ###
-This subfolder is specially for doing semantic integration experiments.
+This subfolder is specially for doing experiments for modification on semantic integration.
 Please follow `../README.md` to download the data and put the data into `./glue_data/`.
+The settings for training and evalutation following the original SemBERT, which is the same as other two modifications.

+### Models ###
+## Addition Strategy 1 ##

 ### Command for Training and Evaluation ###
 ```shell